Bittersweet White Light: Production and release

 Due to the success of Cher's solo torch spots on The Sonny & Cher Comedy Hour, such as "My Funny Valentine" and "What a Difference a Day Makes," Bono decided she should record an album featuring modern arrangements of standards from the 1920s, 1930s, and 1940s.

 Bittersweet White Light was a collection of fully orchestrated, lushly-arranged classics.
 Bono had started in the music business working with "Wall of Sound" producer Phil Spector and the album clearly demonstrates Spector's influence.
 Songs in the record range from Gershwin tunes "How Long Has This Been Going On?" and "The Man I Love" to Al Jolson's "Sonny Boy" to Judy Garland's "The Man That Got Away" to Duke Ellington's "I Got It Bad and That Ain't Good".
 The album was promoted on her successful The Sonny & Cher Comedy Hour show.
 The title of the album was reported to be taken from the staging of such songs on her television show—which she performed in front of a torch spotlight.
 Bittersweet White Light was also the first of Cher's albums to feature medleys, "Jolson Medley", and with track mixed, "How Long Has This Been Going On" with "The Man I Love" and "Why Was I Born" with "The Man That Got Away".
 The other albums that got tracks mixed together were Take Me Home and Prisoner.

 Bittersweet White Light was re-released on CD in 1999 under the name Bittersweet: The Love Songs Collection along with selected ballads tracks from other Cher albums, including Cher, Half-Breed and Dark Lady.
 The disc was compiled and co-produced by Mike Khouri.

+Singles

+"Am I Blue", a 1929 standard composed by Harry Akst (music) and Grant Clarke (lyrics), was released as the album's only single (#MCA-40039) and featured "How Long Has This Been Going On" as its B-side.
+Commercially, it reached #111 on the Billboards Bubbling Under Hot 100, #79 on the Cash Box chart, and #96 on the Record World chart.

 Critical reception

-Bittersweet White Light received mixed reviews from music critics.
-Rolling Stone said the album "consists entirely of ballad-rocked standards by Kern, Gershwin, etc., and should please the artist's TV fans."
-Meanwhile, Cash Box praised the album, especially the production, saying it "is far above and quite inventive."
+Billboard noted that the album consists "entirely of ballad-rocked standards" and that it "should please Cher's TV fans".
+Meanwhile, Cash Box praised the production, saying it "is far above and quite inventive".
+The Observer–Reporter described the album as "mostly an album of old standards", highlighting "Am I Blue" and "The Man I Love" as "standouts", while noting that Sonny Bono added "a mod touch to the production", although "about half of it doesn't work".
+Pittsburgh Post-Gazette argued that Cher is "drowned in over lush arrangements", adding that "the material doesn't even seem suited for her".
+High Fidelity described it as "a most respectable album", praising the orchestrations by Albert Harris, whose arrangements were said to give Cher "exactly what [she] needed", with "strings soaring" and "everything in place harmonically and dynamically".